recurmj/recur-standard/docs/AUDIT_SUMMARY.md

 # Recur — RIP-001 Reference
 ## Informal Audit Summary (October 2025)

+This informal audit was conducted by independent reviewers under Recur Labs supervision in October 2025.
+It does not replace a full formal verification but establishes confidence for public pilot deployments.

 Scope: `RecurPull.sol` (primitive), `RecurPullSafeV2.sol` (hardened template)

 ### Findings (by category)